suvrashaw/hms070501/README.md

-# Hospital Management System using Java Swing, Netbeans and MySQL
+# Hospital Management System using Java, Netbeans and MySQL